Area in Downtown LA dubbed 'Indian Alley' transformed into artistic place of pride

+The Alley is covered with murals depicting a sometimes difficult history.
+Now artists are working to make it a place of pride.

-Artist Votan Ik is walking us through the historic district, a place that's beautified with murals that reflect an ugly past when thousands of natives were brought to the city through the Relocation Act.
+Artist Votan Ik walked us through the historic district, a place that's beautified with murals that reflect an ugly past when thousands of natives were brought to the city through the Relocation Act.

 "A lot of the folks ended up on the streets and this alley is famous for that," said Votan.